SamMed05/c-cpp-notes/docs/cpp/Functions/passage-of-values.md

 ### Pass by address (or pointer)

 There's also another method, which similarly implies the ampersand symbol, but in another way.
-It's used in conjunction with *pointers*, that are special variables that are capable of containing memory addresses of some other variables.
+It's used in conjunction with *pointers*, which are special variables that are capable of containing memory addresses of some other variables.
 To declare a pointer parameter, we write the asterisk symbol **`*`** followed by the identifier inside the function's round brackets.